NPDES Storm Water (Industrial) General PermitAgency: Environmental Quality

-The Water Bureau of the Michigan Department of Environmental Quality (MDEQ) issues NPDES permit coverage to facilities which discharge storm water associated with industrial activity.
+The Water Resources Division (WRD) of the Michigan Department of Environmental Quality (MDEQ) issues NPDES permit coverage to facilities which discharge storm water associated with industrial activity.
 You can also refer to the NPDES Storm Water (Industrial) General Permit page.

 A. NAME OF PERMIT OR APPROVAL: